-OFN and Google.org launched the Google.org Grant Program to provide critically needed funds to CDFIs lending to entrepreneurs in the most financially underserved communities across the U.S. This equity capital will enable CDFIs to offer lower cost, more flexible loan products and build capacity to support both the short-term recovery and long-term financing needs of America’s small businesses, including nonprofits.
+OFN and Google.org launched the Google.org Grant Program to provide critically needed funds to CDFIs lending to businesses in the most financially underserved communities across the U.S. OFN will award grants that will enable CDFIs to offer lower cost, more flexible loan products, and build capacity to support both the short-term recovery as well as long-term financing needs of America’s small businesses, including nonprofits.

 OFN will award grants on a rolling basis to its member CDFIs in conjunction with a new loan or loan renewal from OFN.

-Awardees will receive an unrestricted grant that can be used for operations, loan capital, loan loss reserve, capacity building, or any other purpose.
+Awardees will receive a grant that can be used for operations, loan capital, loan loss reserves, capacity building, or other purposes which support the objectives of the Google.org Grant programs.

 See our Google.org Grant Program Guidelines for more information.

-OFN will review applications on a rolling basis over 12 months in conjunction with loan underwriting until the total $3.5 million is awarded.
+OFN will review applications on a rolling basis over 12-18 months in conjunction with loan underwriting until the total amounts under the two programs are awarded.

 OFN hosted a members-only informational webinar on Tuesday, May 26, 2020.
 A recording of the webinar and the slides from the webinar are posted in the OFN member-only COVID-19 community on CDFI Connect.